Firmware / Embedded Software Engineer

 Taking ownership of features and contributing to product success

-Participate in firmware release processes, monitor and roll-out new firmware to field devices
+Participate in firmware release processes, monitor, and roll out new firmware to field devices

 Who are you?

 You have 0–3 years of relevant work experience, and a BS/MS in Embedded Systems, Electronics, Computer Engineering, or similar.
 You value readability, clean code, good architecture and think that code is meant to be read by humans and happen to compile for machines.
 You also think unit tests are equally as important as code.
-Last but not least, you want to contribute to a great working environment enjoy working collaboratively in cross-disciplinary teams.
+Last but not least, you want to contribute to a great working environment and enjoy working collaboratively in cross-disciplinary teams.

 Not a requirement, but it would be extra beneficial if you have experience working close to hardware (MCUs, peripherals, sensors), are familiar with RTOS (preferably Zephyr) and embedded system constraints and have basic experience with Python.